HackYourFuture/angular/week1/tutorialTranspiling.md

 ### Transpiling ES6 to ES5
 We create two new folders inside our project:
-- `src/`: short for source - will contain all of our ES6 files
+- `src/`: short for source - will contain all of the files we write.
-- `dist/`: short for distribution - will contain all of our ES5 files that are safe to use in a browser
+- `dist/`: short for distribution - will contain all of the files pooped out by babel, safe for distribution.

 ```
 mkdir src
 mkdir dist
 ```

-Inside `src/` we create a new file called `index.js`.
+Inside `src/` we also create a new file called `index.js`.
 Result:
 ```
 -babel-in-action/
 ---node_modules/